 5. If you have a company in mind that you would love to work for, go straight to their website and look for vacancies there.
-Even if there are none, you can still try and send your CV via email and ask if there are any positions/opportunities available.
+Even if there are none, you can still send your CV via email and ask if there are any positions/opportunities available.

 8. Find out which jobs/areas are lacking skilled workers and interns and apply there as well.
 Even if you are more interested in another area of engineering, it would still be a good experience and you will have a higher chance of getting the job.
 You might also love your apprenticeship so much that you wouldn’t want to switch to a different area in the future!

-9. Attend all career fairs, workshops, lectures and talks you can find – they will be helpful in building your set of skills, getting new connections and understanding what having an apprenticeship really means.
+9. Attend all career fairs, workshops, lectures, and talks you can find – they will be helpful in building your set of skills, getting new connections, and understanding what having an apprenticeship really means.